mherchel/herchel.com/src/blog/grid/index.md

 I've been doing web development for a long time (since 2001), and am familiar with most of the web's underlying technologies.

-I'm a big believer in not adding unneeded complexity, so I typically shy away from traditional grid systems such as [Susy](http://oddbird.net/susy/), [Singularity](https://github.com/at-import/Singularity), and [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) &mdash; *unless* the design is very grid centric.
+I'm a big believer in not adding unneeded complexity, so I typically shy away from traditional grid systems such as [Susy](http://oddbird.net/susy/), [Singularity](https://github.com/at-import/Singularity), and [Bootstrap Grid](https://getbootstrap.com/docs/4.0/layout/grid/) &mdash; *unless* the design is very grid centric.

 My traditional approach to layout has been set the `width` to a percentage value &mdash; lets say `94%`, and then set the `max-width` of the container to something like `1200px` or whatever the design calls for.
 Then I can layout the internal structure through flexbox or floats, using a combination of percentages, pixels, and the CSS `calc()` function.